Highlights from the Ratings and Financial Report for GoPro Inc. (GPRO)

-GoPro Inc. (NASDAQ:GPRO) went down by -3.40% from its latest closing price compared to the recent 1-year high of $13.79.
-The company’s stock price has collected -9.00% of loss in the last five trading sessions.
-Press Release reported on 06/22/21 that GoPro Announces ‘Open GoPro’ API
+GoPro Inc. (NASDAQ:GPRO) went down by -0.09% from its latest closing price compared to the recent 1-year high of $13.79.
+The company’s stock price has collected -6.67% of loss in the last five trading sessions.
+Press Release reported on 07/08/21 that Heyday Launches H22 — Introducing the Next Generation of Wake Boats

 >> 7 Top Picks for the Post-Pandemic Economy <<